 - Next search for terms related to your business as well as your city — for example, “bathroom renovations Boston” — and make note of all of the directories that show up on the first few pages of your search results.
 Follow up to complete your listing with each of them as well.

-- Lastly submit your business to this list of general contractor directories.
+- Lastly, consider submitting your business to various general contractor directories.

 Let’s take a look at each of these steps in more detail: